deckarts/next-level-vim/md/next-level-vim.md

 set nocp
 ```

-Changing the legacy compatibility mode setting to off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)), but it's important that it is, in fact, switched off.
+Setting the legacy compatibility mode off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)).
+With a .vimrc file the mode is switched off by implication, but it may be important to switch it off explicitly.
 Notice that "nocp" is Vim shorthand for "nocompatible," which also works.
 There are many "[TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it)" conveniences in Vim.
 Use .vimrc for default behavior and shorthand to toggle preferences in real time.

 ## Editor modes